 Gorilla trekking is the term given to a group hike through the forest to see mountain gorillas in their natural habitat.
 Because mountain gorillas don’t live anywhere in the world outside of the forests of Central and Eastern Africa, gorilla trekking is the only way for humans to see and observe them.

-Gorilla trekking has become a very popular trip with conservationists, nature and animal lovers, ecotourists, adventure travellers and others in recent decades.
+Gorilla trekking has become a very popular trip in recent decades, especially among conservationists, nature and animal lovers, ecotourists and adventure travellers.
 Fortunately, mountain gorillas aren’t aggressive animals in general and so humans are able to come in relatively close contact with them.
 A gorilla trek usually brings visitors to within a few metres of a troop of gorillas.

 Trekkers visit habituated mountain gorillas